Skip to content

 Medication-assisted treatment (MAT) incorporates medications and therapy to help the brain and body recover from dependence on heroin.
 The client is placed under direct medical supervision and is monitored for safety and comfort.

-Medications approved to treat opioid prescription abuse include opioid receptor blockers such as naltrexone, opioid receptor activators such as methadone, and partial opioid agonists, which both block and activate the opioid receptors such as buprenorphine.
+Medications approved to treat opioid prescription use include opioid receptor blockers such as naltrexone, opioid receptor activators such as methadone, and partial opioid agonists, which both block and activate the opioid receptors such as buprenorphine.

 Opioids such as Suboxone and methadone can reduce the debilitating effects of heroin withdrawal and the strong cravings for more opioids.
 Although there is also some potential to become addicted to Suboxone, the benefits of safely detoxing from heroin generally far outweigh the risk of addiction.